Print

 Bernal Heights

-Full of colourful Victorian houses and often referred to as an urban village, Bernal Heights has become popular with artists, young families and single professionals because of its affordable properties and bohemian charm.
-The area is brimming with quaint cafes, trendy boutiques and innovative eateries, and there are also regular markets.
+Full of colourful Victorian-style houses and often referred to as an urban village, Bernal Heights has become popular with artists, young families, and single professionals because of its affordable properties and bohemian charm.
+The area is brimming with quaint cafés, trendy boutiques, and innovative eateries, and there are also regular markets for you to enjoy.

 There are many accommodation options available in the area, ranging from small studios to larger family homes with gardens.